 Elderberry Dosages

-Wondering what is the dosage of elderberry syrup?
+Wondering what the dosages are for homemade elderberry syrup?
 My preferred dosage for daily immune support during cold and flu season is as follows:

 - Adults take 1 teaspoon daily.